ReactTraining/react-workshop/courses/fundamentals/04-effects/lecture/README.md

 Now:

-1. The effect doesn't run with each re-render (explain the dep array) so we only subscribe once
+1. The effect doesn't run with each re-render (explain the dep array) so we only subscribe once.
 2. We only subscribe once.
-3. We have a way to update `isWide`
+3. We have a way to update `isWide`.
+4. Even if we kept the code before, it would have ran in SSR to which there is no `window`.
+React's side effects are always intended for the front-end. `useEffect` doesn't run in SSR, it only runs in front-end.

 The new problem is that if this component were to unmount and then re-mount, we would have these subscriptions floating around in JS memory.
 So we need to "clean them up":